neicnordic/ahm18.neic.nordforsk.org/practical.md

 ### Intended participants
-The intended participants of the AHM are personnel contracted in NeIC operations or projects.
+The intended participants of the AHM are personnel contracted in the larger NeIC operations or projects such as NT1, Glenna, Tryggve, CodeRefinery and Dellingr.
 If you are engaged in a NeIC project and not sure whether you should participate, please contact your team leader.
 The program will include a major component of social networking, attempting to mitigate the effects of the completely distributed nature of NeIC and facilitate excellent working relations.

 ### Other participants